 Do you snore?
 Snoring is caused by vibrating in the throat.
 Some people can make changes that will stop snoring.
 These include:

-- Sleeping on your side instead of on your back
+Sleeping on your side instead of on your back.

-However, if you snore loudly and often and find that you are drowsy during the day, you may have sleep apnea.
+If you snore loudly and often and find that you are drowsy during the day, you may have sleep apnea.
 This is not uncommon, but it is dangerous because your breathing can stop during sleep.
 If you suspect you have sleep apnea, you should see your doctor.